 Want to have a something blue that can disappear?
 Have the signature drink during cocktail hour be colorful.
 Anything involving the liquor blue curacao will do the trick.
 It can be mixed with most alcohol types- just let the bartender know in advance if tequila, vodka or whiskey is the preferred flavor of the day.
 Separately, the passed toasting drink during speeches could be blue.
 There is brand of sparkling wine called Blanc de Blue, blue made specifically for that purpose.

 And if all else fails, the easiest go-to way to incorporate a touch of blue into your wedding day is to put your bridal party in blue.
 Dresses, suits and ties all come in a variety of colors, and pretty much everyone looks great in blue, so that is an extra bonus!

-There are literally countless ways to have that pop of color on the big day.
-We hope this has helped you find the perfect touch of blue for your big day!
+There are literally countless ways to honor this tradition.
+We hope this has helped you find the perfect touch of blue for you!

 Images featured in this post by Sweetlife Photography.